A 1-bit quantum filter for particle trajectory reconstruction: Conclusion

 \section{Conclusion}

-The 1-Bit Quantum Filter represents a shift for quantum tracking algorithms, moving away from generic quantum algorithms toward specialized, problem-specific spectral filtering.
-We have validated the theoretical two-qubit gate complexity $\mathcal{O}(\sqrt{N} \log N)$, simulated event sizes previously inaccessible by quantum algorithms, and demonstrated that for small systems the algorithm is robust against noise profiles of current generation hardware, particularly on architectures with high connectivity.
-As quantum hardware matures from noisy physical qubits to logically coherent systems, the 1-Bit Quantum Filter demonstrates potential to reconstruct events at the scale of the future HL-LHC.
+Our 1-Bit Quantum Filter represents a development towards a potential quantum-classical hybrid particle reconstruction algorithm, focusing towards specialized, problem-specific spectral filtering.
+We have validated the theoretical two-qubit gate complexity $\mathcal{O}(\sqrt{N} \log N)$ and simulated our 1-Bit Quantum Filter on realistic LHCb Monte Carlo events, a task previously inaccessible by quantum tracking algorithms.
+We demonstrate that for small systems the algorithm is robust against noise profiles of current generation hardware, particularly on architectures with high connectivity.
+As quantum hardware matures from noisy physical qubits to logically coherent systems, this 1-Bit Quantum Filter deserves further study to reconstruct events at the scale of the future HL-LHC.
+More broadly, this 1-Bit Quantum Filter technique can be adapted to similar optimization problems such as the ones arising in the context of graph optimization, associative memories and pattern denoising, reducing the practical requirements down to sizes that are accessible by quantum hardware of today.